Dani055/Stormy/README.md

 - Weather forecast for the current day, including rain chance, wind and precipitation amount
 - Forecast is based on the phone's location.
 You can also change the forecast to show different cities
 - Settings such as changing to imperial units and notification preferences
-- Chat with Stormy, and integration of ChatGPT,s API
+- Chat with Stormy, and integration of ChatGPT's API

 ### Journey planner
 - Includes a map with your current location.